 Applications should be sent by email to Prof Mark Rounsevell (mark.rounsevell(at)kit.edu) by 30 June 2017, quoting the reference number LUCRG0003.

-Please send a copy of your CV including a publication list (with citations), a short (1-2 page) letter of motivation and contact details for 2 referees.
-The motivation letter should clearly state which of the above topics you are interested in, and how you feel you could contribute, in view of the details provided here [www.imk-ifu.kit.edu/land_use_change.php].
+Please send a copy of your CV including a publication list (with citations), a short (1-2 page) letter of motivation and contact details for 2 referees, all within a single PDF document.
+The motivation letter should clearly state how your research interests relate to the job specification provided above.

 Applications that are incomplete or do not address these criteria will not be considered.
 Interviews will be held on 20-21 July 2017.